CloudCoinConsortium/CloudCoin/CloudCoin File Formats/card/README.md

 ```
 17.

-Give the PNGs of the Front and Back to the user on the web page.
+Give the JPGs of the Front and Back to the user on the web page.
 With instruction on how to right click them to download.